abhijit148/dsr-db/docker/2_Building_Docker_Images/README.md

 - Use this Dockerfile as reference
 - Use `ubuntu:18.04` as base image
 - Install python 3.7
-- Create a python file `hello.py` that outputs "Hello World"
+- Create a python file `hello.py` that outputs "Hello from Python"
 - Make sure that this python file is executed on running the image